evalunamain/Chat-App-node-js/README.md

 # Chat app

-Chat app in Node.js using sockets to emit messages to users, allow users to change their nickname and join and leave chat rooms.
+Chat app in Node.js using Socket.IO to allow real-time, bi-directional communication.
+Users can change their nickname and join and leave different chat rooms.